 The External Position Is Solid and Influenced by the Financial Sector

 Luxembourg’s external position is strong, reflecting persistent current account surpluses and a large net external asset position.
-Although the current account surplus has been declining since 2007, it remains relatively large, at just below 5% of GDP.
-The surplus is driven by sizeable net exports of financial services.
-The country also remains a net external creditor.
-While the net international investment position (IIP) can be volatile, it has averaged 45% of GDP since 2010.
+The average 5.1% of GDP current account surplus from 2011 to 2020 has been driven by sizeable net exports of financial services.
+The country also remains a net external creditor, with the net international investment position (IIP) averaging 55.5% of GDP since 2011.
 Higher net FDI and ample liquidity in international markets have bolstered Luxembourg’s external creditor position.
 The net IIP is mainly accounted for by the large net external asset position of the financial sector.
-While Luxembourg is a small economy in a monetary union with limited capacity for external adjustment, Luxembourg’s extensive financial and trade linkages throughout Europe reduce external risks and support DBRS Morningstar’s assessment of the ‘Balance of Payments’ building block.
+While Luxembourg is a small economy in a monetary union with limited capacity for external adjustment, the country’s extensive financial and trade linkages throughout Europe reduce external risks and support DBRS Morningstar’s positive assessment of the ‘Balance of Payments’ building block.

 The Political Environment Is Stable

 Luxembourg’s political environment is stable, and its level of institutional capacity is high, with governance indicators above the average of OECD countries.
 At the October 2018 general election, no single political party obtained an absolute majority in the Chamber of Deputies.
 Following government formation talks, the liberal Democratic Party, the Socialist Workers' Party and the Green Party signed a coalition agreement in December 2018, allowing Prime Minister Xavier Bettel to be reappointed and his centrist coalition to stay in power.